databricks/spark-avro/README.md

 res0: Array[org.apache.spark.sql.Row] = Array([The Eleventh Hour], [The Doctor's Wife], [Horror of Fang Rock], [An Unearthly Child], [The Mysterious Planet], [Rose], [The Power of the Daleks], [Castrolava])
 ```

+`avroFile` allows you to specify the `minPartitions` parameter as its second argument.
 To save DataFrame as avro you should use the `save` method in `AvroSaver`.
 For example:

 ```